gilado/mlinc/README.md

 The code should be quite portable, as it does not explicitly use any special hardware, and only relies on compiler (GCC) optimizations.\
 \
-ML algorithms involve working with arrays of real numbers.
+The ML algorithms implemented here involve working with arrays of real numbers.
 This code uses the C float type to store floating-point values that approximate real numbers.
 In C, there are a few ways to store arrays of numbers.
 This code stores two-dimensional arrays in continuous memory, in a row-major fashion.
 For example, an array A of 2 rows and 3 columns that stores the numbers 1 to 6 is laid out in memory as 6 consecutive floats storing the values 1, 2, 3, 4, 5, 6.
 A\[1\]\[2\] references the second row\'s third element, which stores the value 6.\
 \
 Often, arrays passed to various functions do not have predetermined sizes.
 The function\'s array parameter is of generic type, and the